Consumer brands giant Unilever becomes certified B-Corp

 "In terms of acquisitions or future plans for brand expansion, that's not something that I am able to talk about at this point in time, but we are focused on leveraging the broad range of brands we have available and continue to meet our consumers' needs."

-Unilever is a multinational company with a market capitalisation of over US$100b ($160b).
+Unilever is a multinational with a market capitalisation of over US$100b ($160b).